 The Australian subsidiary is an investment holding real estate company that develops and rents out its properties.
-The properties owned by this company are substantially tenanted as at 31 March 2018.
-The lower revenue and profit before tax is primarily due to a weaker Australian Dollar against the Ringgit Malaysia in the current period as compared to the preceding year corresponding period.
+The properties owned by this company are substantially tenanted as at 31 December 2018.
+The lower revenue and profit before tax is primarily due to a weaker Australian Dollar against the Ringgit Malaysia in the current year as compared to the preceding year.